Access Details:

 The DGUC welcomes responsible dog owners.
 We ask that everyone should respect the fact that the Gardens are there for the pleasure of all residents, some of whom access the Gardens with young children.
 We provide bags and bins for the collection/disposal of dog mess, aiming to maintain an environment that is suitable for all.

 WhatsApp Group: DGUC Members created/manage a 'Doggy Group' for Owners, to communicate issues related to dogs and their access to the Gardens.
-It is not mandatory to join, but we encourage dog owners to provide their details (name and mobile phone number) through the Contact page on this website.
+It is mandatory to register and dog owners are required to provide their details (name and mobile phone number) through the Contact page on this website.
 We can then keep you up to date with information we wish to share about dog-related matters and news (and Gardens events/contracting works during which we would ask you to restrain your dog on the leash).

 Dog guidelines appended to the DGUC Constitution (available to valid Owners via the Contact page on this site):